Keeping your digestive health in check… and more by boosting your Short Chain Fatty Acids

 Believe it or not, studies have shown that consuming sufficient daily fibre helps maintaining healthy digestive functions, through mechanisms involving increased production of the SCFA, butyrate.

-Healthy weight management and blood sugar control
+Healthy weight management and blood sugar balance

 As you’ve seen, having a well-balanced bacteria produces a healthy variety of SCFAs – and, one of the wonderful results is maintaining a healthy weight.
 SCFAs have shown to support both healthy blood sugar stability and the balance of hunger and satiety hormones.
-Healthy blood sugar stability is a major determinant of healthy weight status, while the added effect of regulating hunger hormones and helping you to feel fuller for longer.
+Healthy blood sugar stability is a major determinant of healthy weight status, while the added effect of helping you to feel fuller for longer.
 In fact, one study demonstrated that increasing SCFAs through daily prebiotic fibre consumption resulted in a direct improvement in appetite along with maintaining a normal energy consumption.

 Research has shown that increased SCFA levels, such as acetate, are correlated with healthful markers of heart health, such as blood lipids.